 For 80 plus years Dale Carnegie has taught us how we should treat each other.
 Regardless of your identity or what you do, this self-help book should have on your bookshelf.
 If you follow Carnegie’s teachings, making friends and being able to influence them will be a natural occurrence.

 Carnegie teaches that to succeed in life, you must put others first.
 Then, communicate to that person that they own that number one spot.
-Therefore, you should be honest and sincere.

 2. The Power of Now by Eckhart Tolle

 Often, we don’t stop from our daily activities long enough to reflect on where we are right now.
 The Power of Now is about being in the present.
-What happened yesterday is already gone, and there is nothing anyone can do about it.

 Eckhart Tolle is a spiritual teacher and author who grew up in Germany.
 At twenty-nine years of age, he underwent a radical transformation that led him on an inner journey.
 The course of his life was forever changed.